Deposit for Reg Meuross songwriting retreat with Holly D Johnston Feb 10-14 2020

 Reg will be assisted by singer songwriter Holly D Johnston and his manager Katie Whitehouse.

 Songwriters of all levels are welcome, even absolute beginners.
 The course is tailored around the group.

 Reg says: "Halsway is a stunning location for bringing people together in a creative way and I look forward to being back in February.

 The words and ideas and thoughts that come from hard work and supportive interaction are uplifting and inspiring.
 It's rewarding to help to ease people back into songs where they had perhaps become stuck or blocked in some way, and witness the sense of relief and renewed creativity.
 It is also hugely great to work with motivated people who have never written a song before and see the joy and satisfaction their first song brings to them and everyone around them."

-A deposit of £100 secures you place, and we will then be in touch to talk through your room details and a payment plan.
+A deposit of £100 secures you place (subject to availability) and we will then be in touch to talk through your room details and a payment plan.